Secondary KPIs

 Co-founder of Poker Sciences

-If you head over to the Stats tab of your Dashboard, you should see 4 KPIs we haven't talked about yet: ITM, Play time, ROI and Profit/hour.
+If you head to the Stats tab of your Dashboard, you should see 4 KPIs we haven't talked about yet: ITM, Play time, ROI and Profit/hour.

 These indicators don't carry the same weight as CEV or Profit, but they provide useful context to frame your activity.